Minot1/Minot1.github.io/eCPPT_review.md

 - Use a template for your report.
 I suggest using TCM Pentesting report template.
 - Do not worry to fail.
 You have a free retake!

+If you have any questions or just want to reach out to me, you can use the below links!